Robust Clustering with Normal Mixture Models: A Pseudo $\beta$-Likelihood Approach: Introduction

 \section{Introduction}

 Mixture distributions arise in many common practical situations.
 In particular, when the population is not homogeneous due to the presence of different categorical attributes, the variable of interest has different behaviour over distinct homogeneous subgroups which come together to generate an overall heterogeneous mixture system.
 To draw statistical inference based on this kind of heterogeneous datasets, a single probability distribution may not be adequate to model the data; mixture distributions provide the appropriate structure in these situations.
 Mixtures of many different distributions with varying shapes have been used in the literature to model datasets coming from different disciplines ranging over astronomy, clinical psychology, economics, finance, DNA sequencing, image processing, voice recognition, criminology, species counting and many others.
-Mixture modelling can be broadly classified into parametric and non-parametric mixtures.
 In parametric mixture modelling, one uses a model probability distribution constructed as a mixture (convex combination) of several probability distributions from a particular parametric class with different parameter values.
 Mathematically, given a parametric family of densities $\mathcal{F}_{\boldsymbol{\Theta}}=\{f_{\boldsymbol{\theta}}:\boldsymbol{\theta} \in \boldsymbol{\Theta}\subset {\mathbb R}^k\}$ indexed by the parameter vector $\boldsymbol{\theta} \in \boldsymbol{\Theta} $, a mixture from this class can be described in terms of the mixture probability density function (PDF), $ f_{\boldsymbol{\boldsymbol{\theta}}}=\sum\limits_{j=1}^{k}\pi_{j}f_{\boldsymbol{\boldsymbol{\theta}}_{j}} $ where $\pi_{j}$ is the weight given to the $j$-th component of the mixture having PDF $f_{\boldsymbol{\theta}_{j}}$ for $j=1,..,k$ with $\sum_{j=1}^{k}\pi_{j}=1$, and $\boldsymbol{\theta}=(\boldsymbol{\theta}_{1},\boldsymbol{\theta}_{2},...,\boldsymbol{\theta}_{k})$ is the parameter vector of interest.
 In practice, the weights $\pi_{j}$s are unknown and hence they also have to be estimated along with the parameters ($\boldsymbol{\theta}_{j}$s) of the component distributions.
 Normal, Cauchy and Laplace are perhaps the most common symmetric mixture examples.
 The normal mixture models are flexible, can fit a large variety of shapes, and are among the most popular and most used statistical tools in practice.
-Moreover, gamma scale mixtures of normal components cover a very large class of symmetric mixture distributions (e.g., Andrews and Mallows $(1974)$ \cite{sclaemixnorm}).
-For non-symmetric or skewed mixture distributions, uniform mixtures of normal distributions are used (e.g., Qin et al.~$(2003)$ \cite{sclaemix2}).
-These techniques are also used to develop efficient Monte Carlo algorithms used in Bayesian inference.
-For general references covering different areas of mixture models (including non-normal mixtures), see Titterington et al.~$(1985)$ \cite{titterington}, Lindsay $(1995)$ \cite{lindsay} and McLachlan and Peel $(2004)$ \cite{peel}.
+Moreover, gamma scale mixtures of normal components cover a very large class of symmetric mixture distributions (e.g., \cite{sclaemixnorm}).
+For non-symmetric or skewed mixture distributions, uniform mixtures of normal distributions are used (e.g., \cite{sclaemix2}).
+For general references covering different areas of mixture models (including non-normal mixtures), see \cite{titterington}, \cite{lindsay} and \cite{peel}.